Apply for the next session

 The people at the factory try their best to ‘make’ whatever the jester and king have come up with.
 The ‘designs’ they were sent have a lot of problems that weren’t thought through.
 It takes 3 times as long as expected and the outcome is still embarrassing.

 In the end… there is a thing.
-And it doesn’t matter – and it doesn’t really do a job / because IT WASN’T DESIGNED AT ALL.
+And it doesn’t matter – and it doesn’t really do a job / because it wasn’t designed at all.
 It was just a bunch of anxiety and – a total waste of time.
-NONE OF THESE PEOPLE ARE DESIGNERS.
+I don’t even want to try to name whatever this process is.
+None of these people are designers.

 In an actual team of designers – the analogy would be more like a sports team or something.
 Everyone on the team knows how the game works.
 They’ve all played each and every position at some point – and now they’ve decided to specialize a bit.
 I’ll use baseball here.